Novation Launchpad

 The Novation Launchpad is an electronic music multi-button controller for the popular live control application Ableton Live, featuring a grid of 64 (8x8) brightly illuminated square buttons.
 Each button can be assigned to a clip, (a piece of audio or MIDI that may or may not be looped).
 Additional modes allow Automap control of features and mixer control.

 Description

 The Launchpad is an electronic music instrument with an 8x8 grid of 64 buttons/pads and made for Ableton Live.
 There are 9 different models of the Launchpad.
-Various pads allow you to launch clips, play drum racks, and create melodies.
+Various pads allow users to launch clips, play drum racks, and create melodies.
 There are currently four different Launchpad models: Launchpad Mini, Launchpad X, Launchpad Pro, and Launchpad Control.